greenelab/phenoplier_manuscript/manuscript.md

 Our approach rests on the assumption that gene modules with coordinated expression will also manifest coordinated pathological effects.
 Our implementation in this work integrates two complementary approaches.
-One, MultiPLIER, extracts latent variables from large expression datasets.
+One, MultiPLIER, which extracts latent variables from large expression datasets.
 In this case, we use a previously a published model derived from the analysis of recount2, which was designed for interpretability.
 The MultiPLIER LVs could represent real transcriptional processes or technical factors ("batch effects").
 Also, the underlying factorization method rests on linear combinations of variables, which could miss important and more complex co-expression patterns, and the training dataset of recount2 has since been surpassed in size and scale by other resources [@doi:10.1038/s41467-018-03751-6; @doi:10.1101/2021.05.21.445138].
-Second, TWASs have several limitations that can lead to false positives [@doi:10.1038/s41588-019-0385-z; @doi:10.1016/j.ajhg.2020.11.012].
+Second, TWAS have several limitations that can lead to false positives [@doi:10.1038/s41588-019-0385-z; @doi:10.1016/j.ajhg.2020.11.012].
 Like GWAS, which generally detects groups of associated variants in LD (linkage disequilibrium), TWAS usually identifies several genes within the same locus [@doi:10.1038/s41588-018-0092-1; @doi:10.1038/ng.3367].
 This is due to sharing of GWAS variants in gene expression models, to correlated expression of nearby genes, or even correlation of their predicted expression due to eQTLs in LD, among others [@doi:10.1038/s41588-019-0385-z].
 Larger datasets and methods designed to learn representations with this application in mind could further refine the approach and are a promising avenue for future research.